Death Valley Days: Development

 In 1930, the Pacific Coast Borax Company was looking for ways to market their products, including 20 Mule Team Borax.
 Working with their New York advertising agency, McCann-Erickson, they settled on creating a radio program to highlight Death Valley, the obscure location of much of the company's borax mining operations.
 McCann copywriter Ruth Woodman, who had experience with radio copywriting, was selected to write the show.
 As a long-time New Yorker, Woodman had never been to Death Valley and the initial story of the discovery of borax was written entirely from reference books.
 Woodman eventually decided to visit Death Valley, and eventually made several trips there to research story material for the show, which eventually became a radio hit.

 In 1945, the radio show was dropped in favor of other material, but after nearly eight years, the show was re-developed for television as the Pacific Coast Borax Company sought to develop material for the new medium.
 Originally, McCann was interested in one minute advertising spots on television, but found so few available that full program sponsorship was more feasible.
 With more than 750 scripts from 14 years of radio programs, they already had the content to adapt.

 For its first two years, the series was produced by Gene Autry's Flying A Productions.
 In 1954, Dorrell and Stuart McGowan left Autry's Flying A to form McGowan Productions, bringing Death Valley Days along with them.
 Filmaster Productions, Inc., which produced the first several seasons of Gunsmoke, Have Gun – Will Travel, and Playhouse 90 for CBS Television, took over production of the series in 1959, specifically noting that production company president Robert Stabler had a reputation for producing shows on-time and under budget.
-Madison Productions began to produce the series in 1965.
+Production was later handled by Madison Productions.